 The Portuguese giants wanted Casillas’ wages off the books as they attempted to reduce their costs to avoid a Financial Fair Play penalty from UEFA.
 Arsenal were linked, Liverpool too, but no deal was forthcoming and the now 36-year-old remained at the club.

 And he picked up from where he left off last season.
 Casillas started Porto’s first ten games of the 2017/18 campaign and kept seven clean sheets.
-However, he was then surprisingly left on the bench for the club’s Champions League defeat at RB Leipzig and hasn’t returned to the starting XI.
+However, he was then surprisingly left on the bench for the club’s Champions League defeat at RB Leipzig and has featured just three times since October.

-The reason, reportedly, is that Porto want Casillas out in January and feel that in Sá, they have a perfectly capable replacement who is on a fraction of the wages.
+The reason, reportedly, is that Porto want Casillas out this month and feel that in Sá, they have a perfectly capable replacement who is on a fraction of the wages.
 And this is where Newcastle come in.

 How does Casillas compare to Elliot?